uzilan/instant-bingo/CODING_STANDARDS.md

 - **Test your changes**: Verify that changes work as expected before proceeding
 - **Incremental development**: Make small changes, test them, then move to the next step
 - **Documentation**: Update README and comments when adding new features
+- **User approval**: Always ask for user approval before committing or deploying changes
+- **Manual deployment only**: Never automatically commit or deploy - only when explicitly requested

 ## Performance Considerations
 - **Optimize re-renders**: Use React.memo, useCallback, and useMemo appropriately